 Let the children choose your holiday destination.
 If they have a say in where to go, they are much more likely to stay in a good mood.
 Norway abounds with fun attractions, zoos, amusement parks, outdoor museums and activity parks designed for families.

-Most attractions will be open this summer, but they may have slightly different opening hours or specific rules, and several places will only offer digital ticket sales.
+Most theme parks are open during summer and have additional opening hours for autumn and winter, while others are open all year long.
+Note that changes might occur and that some places only offer digital ticket sales.
 Make sure that you check the relevant websites before you head off.

 Many Norwegian farms have opened their doors for farm visits and overnight stays.
 Browse the farm shops for top quality local products while the children play outdoors and pet the farm animals.
 The youngest may even get the chance to ride a real tractor.
 In short: A farm holiday will give both children and adults memories for life.
 There are also many beautiful mountain farms to visit in summer.